afzafri/Waktu-Solat-API/README.md

 # Waktu Solat PHP API
 There are two version of the API, which are ```api.php``` and ```apiv2.php```
 1. ```api.php``` will fetch and parse the daily Prayer Time XML data from JAKIM e-Solat website.
 This will only return prayer time for the current day.
 2. ```apiv2.php``` will fetch and parse prayer time for the chosen Zone for either a month, or for a whole year.
-This API scrape the HTML table data from JAKIM e-Solat website.
+This API fetch JSON data from JAKIM e-Solat website.

 # Dynamic jQuery Webpage
 - ```index.html``` and ```./template/js/script.js```